Shannon-Goddard/Goddard_Shannon_Mapping_Earthquakes/README.md

 <br/>
 <br/>
 <br/>
-### logicStep3
+### logicStep3.js
 Although, the size of the earthquake data based on magnitude looks great, it’s hard to tell the difference between earthquakes within the same area.
 We come up with the idea to color-code the earthquakes based on magnitude.
-We, also, added the magnitude and location as a popup for each earthquake.
+We, also, added the magnitude and location as a popup for each earthquake in [logicStep3.js](/Earthquakes_past7days/static/js/logicStep1.js).
 <img align="left" width="550" src="/pics/step3.png">
 <br/>
 <br/>